 Note: Women are used as the example above within popular culture, but all sexual assaults can happen to anyone of any gender.
 High profile cases in the media where the perpetrator has escaped any punishment or has enjoyed a successful career for decades without penalty send the message that there may beno consequences for touching others against their will.
 Many take this cue, minimize this egregious attack, and do not report.
 Please report what has happened to you.
 This sexual act was against your will for the purpose of the perpetrator's sexual gratification.
 This person will continue to do so, also enjoying their sense of power from violating others.
-Report this to the campus police and speak to someone professional about the sexual assault.
-Marina Security Services phone number is (510) 466-7236.
+Report this to Peralta Campus Public Safety via Marina Security Services, Inc. and speak to someone professional about the sexual assault.
+Marina Security Services, Inc. phone number is (510) 466-7236.